tintin10q/csai_ml_final_summary/ML_final_summary.md

 ### Gaussian Mixture models
 Here you assume that each component is created by a Gaussian distribution and there is a multinomial distribution over the components.

-Here is is the big scary formula:
+Here is the big scary formula:

 ![Gaussian mixture model formula for p(x)](big_scary_formula.png)